 Two-Wire Modem: This type of modem uses a pair of wires for both incoming and outgoing carriers.
 However, if we are using the half-duplex mode, then the same frequency can be used for transmission as data flows in the same direction only at a time.

-A wireless router combines multiple base stations (wireless access point) as well as a number of wired LAN switch.
+A wireless router combines multiple base stations (wireless access points) as well as a number of wired LAN switches.

-Modem router helps to connect more than one computer to a single DSL line for Internet access.
-This type of routers provides the Network Address Translation (NAT), which is required to support several computers.
+A modem router helps to connect more than one computer to a single DSL line for Internet access.
+This type of router provides the Network Address Translation (NAT), which is required to support several computers.